peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Creating_a_Random_Character_String></a>
 ### Creating a Random Character String

-Generate a random string of characters (usually a random _alphanumeric string_, or string of letters and digits) has two steps.
+To generate a random string of characters (usually a random _alphanumeric string_, or string of letters and digits):

 1. Generate a list of the letters, digits, and/or other characters the string can have.
 For example, those characters can be&mdash;
     * the basic digits "0" to "9" (U+0030-U+0039, nos.
 48-57),